mohammedyosef761/back-end-openAi-test/README.md

 ```bash
 $ npm install
 ```
-#i f you face any problem
+# if you face any problem
 $ npm install --force
 # to run the project
 npm run dev